 Asparagus is a leading source of folate, a B vitamin that keeps the DNA in our cells in good repair.
 One serving of asparagus (1/2 cup or 6 spears) delivers one-third of a day's worth of folate (adults need 400 micrograms daily).

-Research suggests asparagus is an anti-inflammatory food, thanks to its unique combination of phytochemicals, including saponins, quercetin, rutin and kaempferol.
+This green vegetable is also an anti-inflammatory food, thanks to its unique combination of phytochemicals, including saponins, quercetin, rutin and kaempferol.
 Chronic inflammation, the body's ongoing release of harmful chemicals, is considered a risk factor for many chronic diseases including type 2 diabetes, heart disease and Alzheimer's disease.
-Foods such as asparagus help lessen inflammation in the body by promoting the production of anti-inflammatory immune compounds.

-Asparagus helps support digestive health, thanks to its inulin content.
-Inulin is a type of carbohydrate, also known as a "prebiotic", that gets broken down in the large intestine and helps support the growth of healthy "probioic" bacteria, including Bifidobacteria and Lactobacilli.
+Asparagus also helps support digestive health, thanks to its inulin content.
+Inulin is a type of carbohydrate, also known as a "prebiotic", that gets broken down in the large intestine and fuels the growth of healthy "probioic" bacteria, including Bifidobacteria and Lactobacilli.

-Nutrient information per 6 medium spears (or 1/2 cup) of asparagus:
+Nutrient information per 6 medium spears (96 g) of asparagus:

 Source: Canadian Nutrient File, 2007b

 The green varieties of asparagus we're most familiar with in Canada include the Viking and Centennial varieties.

 White asparagus, available at farmer markets and specialty food stores, is not actually a different variety of asparagus.
 It is the result of a cultivation technique in which the stalks are protected from light by being buried under soil during their growing period.
 Less bitter than its green counterpart, white asparagus is extremely popular in Western Europe.